Rapidops

 What is an in-store shopping experience?

 Customers still value the in-store shopping experience.
-The ability to view, touch, and feel the product, the sounds and scents are still part of the customers' shopping in-store and will remain as the foundation of the retail industry.
+The ability to view, touch, and feel the product, the sounds, and scents are still part of the customers' shopping in-store and will remain the foundation of the retail industry.

 Online shopping has disrupted the retail industry.
 However, customers still want to shop in brick-and-mortar stores.
 You cannot deny that people will always overspend their budget while shopping in-store while being online.

-The effect of Coronavirus has had on the world economy is devastating.
-Although online commerce sales allowed a few of the retail businesses to stay afloat, it was not enough to offset losses caused due to the slump in physical store sales.
+The effect of Coronavirus on the world economy is devastating.
+Although online commerce sales allowed a few retail businesses to stay afloat, it was not enough to offset losses caused by the slump in physical store sales.

-Retail will see a $2.1 Trillion loss globally in 2020 due to coronavirus pandemic. - Forrester
+Retail will see a $2.1 Trillion loss globally in 2020 due to the coronavirus pandemic. - Forrester

 With many countries like China, Germany, Switzerland, and some states in the U.S. working on their reopening schedule, there is no denial of the fact that COVID-19's impact on the social and business processes will be seen for a more extended time.

-Retailers must offset any inconveniences in the shopping experiences caused due to the various safety measures stated by their respective governments.
+Retailers must compensate for any inconveniences in the shopping experiences caused by the various safety measures stated by their respective governments.

-So, this where the reliance on personalization and better customer service will come into play and blur the boundaries of physical and digital stores.
+This is where the reliance on personalization and better customer service will come into play, blurring the boundaries of physical and digital stores.

-How does omnichannel shopping experience fit into this mix?
+How does the omnichannel shopping experience fit into this mix?

 A whopping 98% of Americans switch between a variety of devices each day.
 This has resulted in consumers coming into contact with six touchpoints on average per day (and 50% using four or more on a daily basis). — Knexus

 This finding makes it important for businesses to design an omnichannel shopping experience for their customers.
-When retailers decide to take the omnichannel path, they practice a customer-centric approach where they provide a seamless and contextual shopping experience to their customers irrespective of the platform their customer use.
+When retailers decide to take the omnichannel path, they practice a customer-centric approach, providing a seamless and contextual shopping experience to their customers irrespective of the platform they use.

 Modern customers keep switching mediums while looking for their favorite products and also use multiple available options for post-purchase service based on their convenience.
-In the post-covid, world retailers will have to provide a solution to their customers for seamlessly switching between platforms.
+In the post-COVID world, world retailers will have to provide a solution for their customers to switch between platforms seamlessly.

 The devices customers use for such interaction range from desktops, smartphones, tablets, smart home devices, and touchscreen self-help kiosks.
 The channels involved are telephonic lines, in-store assistance, and online chat support.
 Within the channel architecture, retailers can be using chatbots, virtual messenger app, or even a customer service agent.

-Businesses that use an omnichannel strategy are more likely to keep customers over a year-by-year basis (91% more likely, to be precise). — Loyalty 360
+Businesses that use an omnichannel strategy are more likely to keep customers on a year-by-year basis (91% more likely, to be precise). — Loyalty 360

-The modern customer journey, in comparison to their older counterparts, has become more dynamic than ever.
-Many customers keep switching between traditional and digital channels for making their purchases.
-Mapping the custom journey across the diverse touchpoints has become more and more essential for retailers now.
+The modern customer journey has become more dynamic than its older counterparts.
+Many customers keep switching between traditional and digital channels to make their purchases.
+Mapping the custom journey across diverse touchpoints has become increasingly essential for retailers.
 This is where they can make good use of big data analytics and create a cohesive experience for their customers.

 For instance, let's say that a customer wants to purchase a gaming laptop.
 Their journey will involve these steps.
 They will: